Sociable Unit Tests

 let userService: UserService;

-// Note: userApi is NOT Mocked since it will be a real instance
+// userApi is NOT Mocked since it will be a real instance

 let database: Mocked<Database>; // A mock with stubbed methods